LISTEN TO THIS ARTICLE

 Third, trust scales.
 Agents can't move into higher-stakes domains, healthcare, legal, financial trading, without solid monitoring.
 Regulators won't allow it.
 Customers won't accept it.
 The observability infrastructure is the prerequisite for agent adoption in risk-sensitive industries.

 But here's the part that actually worries me: we're building production agent systems faster than we're building the monitoring for them.
-The Moltbook study showed that 46,000 agents can exhibit complex emergent behavior with zero human oversight.
+The Moltbook study showed that 46,000 agents can exhibit complex emergent behavior, generating 3 million comments in under two weeks, with zero human oversight.
 That was a controlled experiment.
 What happens when similar agent networks are running customer support, content moderation, or financial transactions?

 We find out when the damage report lands on the desk.